qaaph-zyld/lmc/README.md

 1.  **Open a new terminal** in VS Code within the Codespace (if one isn't already open or if you want a clean one).
 2. The Tutor virtual environment (`~/tutor_venv`) should be automatically activated.
-3. Run the Tutor quickstart command.
+3. Run the Tutor launch command.
 This command will build the Docker images for Open edX, configure it, and start it.
 This process will take a significant amount of time (potentially 20-40 minutes or more depending on system resources allocated by Codespaces).
     ```bash
-    tutor local quickstart
+    tutor local launch
     ```
     Follow any prompts.
-For the LDomain, you can use `local.overhang.io` if you don't have a specific domain in mind for this initial setup.
+For the LMS hostname, you can use `local.openedx.io` or `local.overhang.io` if you don't have a specific domain in mind for this initial setup.

 ### Accessing Open edX

-Once `tutor local quickstart` (or `tutor local start`) is complete:
+Once `tutor local launch` (or `tutor local start`) is complete:

 *   **LMS (Learning Management System):** GitHub Codespaces automatically forwards port `8000`.
 You should see a notification in VS Code, or you can go to the "Ports" tab in VS Code to find the forwarded URL.
 It will typically be something like `https://<your-codespace-name>-8000.app.github.dev`.
 *   **Studio (Course Management System):** GitHub Codespaces automatically forwards port `8001`.
 Similar to the LMS, find the forwarded URL in the "Ports" tab.
 It will typically be `https://<your-codespace-name>-8001.app.github.dev`.

-Default login credentials after `quickstart` are usually:
+Default login credentials after initialization are usually:
 *   Username: `admin`
 *   Password: `admin` (or as specified during `quickstart` if prompted)

 ### Subsequent Starts and Stops

-*   **To start Open edX (after the initial `quickstart`):**
+*   **To start Open edX (after the initial setup):**
     ```bash
-    tutor local start
+    tutor local start -d
     ```
+    The `-d` flag runs the services in detached mode (in the background).
 *   **To stop Open edX:**
     ```bash
     tutor local stop